The Bankrate promise

 Trading options has its benefits, but diving in without any sort of trading strategy is not a recipe for success.
 For example, how will you identify potential trading opportunities?
 What criteria will you use to determine whether a potential trade is worth pursuing?
 How much are you willing to lose on a trade that doesn’t go according to plan?
 These are important questions to answer.

-If you don’t have a clearly defined trading plan, you might end up making random decisions based on emotion or what you heard in the news.
+If you don’t have a clearly defined options trading plan, you might end up making random decisions based on emotion or what you heard in the news.
 When you have a trading plan, your decisions are based simply on whether an opportunity fits within the framework you have created.

 In addition, inexperienced traders sometimes don’t have an exit strategy, which can be a problem.
 Options can make big moves in either direction.
 You should know not only how large of a move should trigger action on your part, but also how long you’ll wait before taking action.